FahimHafiz/RoboNeT-Robotics-Network-IoT-Repository/01. Simulation/readme.md

 2. Then complete basic setup: [01.
 Basic](<./01.
 Basic/>)
 3. Move forward step-by-step (LED → Sensors → Motors → Displays).

+## Just in case, if you have missed to evaluate yourself before getting started, take a moment to fill up [this form ](https://forms.gle/L5fhzizU8tFqtJZK8).
+Otherwise, you can skip this step.

 Start learning from here: [00.
 Learn about TinkerCAD](<./00.
 Learn about TinkerCAD/>)